-The 2010 Option Plan authorizes the Board to grant options to purchase Common Shares ("New Options") to directors, officers and employees of, and consultants to, the Corporation and any of its subsidiaries (individually a "Service Provider" and collectively "Service Providers").
-The purpose of the 2010 Option Plan is to provide an effective long-term incentive for the Service Providers from time to time
+The 2010 Option Plan became effective June 9, 2010 and was amended effective June 13, 2013.
+It authorizes the Board to grant options to purchase Common Shares ("New Options") to directors, officers and employees of, and consultants to, the Corporation and any of its subsidiaries (individually a "Service Provider" and collectively "Service Providers").
+The purpose of the 2010 Option Plan is to provide an effective long-term incentive for the Service Providers from time to time.